Enguerrand de Bournonville: Important and prosperous general

 Receipt of Enguerrand de Bournonville (now in the BNF) dated 26 June 1412 for a payment of 2002 livres and 10 sous from the royal treasury for his company of 118 men in a retinue of 1100 men.
 The red wax seal shows Enguerrand's coat of arms.

-Bournonville had gained still more from confiscations and pillaging during the war, with the approval of John, who in 1413 joined with Georges de La Trémoille to pillage the goods of the provost of Paris Pierre des Essarts, who had recently been killed.
+Bournonville had gained still more from confiscations and pillaging during the war, with the approval of John, who in 1413 joined with Georges de La Trémoille to pillage the goods of the Provost of Paris Pierre des Essarts, who had recently been executed.
 John seems to have turned a blind eye to such pillaging as a convenient way of keeping his supporters loyal.
 John's lawyers were embarrassed by such looting, but the Burgundian knights thought it good to capture the lands and goods of John's enemies.

-As a younger son of a lordly line, Bournonville was a relatively minor nobleman among the Burgundian captains, especially compared to captains of princely descent such as Jean de Chalon-Arlay, prince of Orange.
+As a younger son of a lordly line, Bournonville was a relatively minor nobleman among the Burgundian captains, especially compared to captains of princely descent such as Jean III de Chalon-Arlay, Prince of Orange.
 Bournonville remained an écuyer his whole life, although 90% of John's captains were knights.
 Even so, he led large companies of more than a hundred men.
 In 1412 his company was a "retinue" of over 1,000 men in the king's service.
 Over the course of time the proportion of knights increased in relation to écuyers.
 Some of them were from Picardy, especially around the Boulonnais.
 Seven of his relations and six cousins - including Guillaume de Bournonville and Lyonnel de Bournonville and his illegitimate son Bertrand de Bournonville - served in Enguerrand's companies, along with some foreigners, including a knight from Bohemia mentioned in 1409, possibly Simon Ostlingher Structuring companies around family groups and local loyalties in this way was not unique to the Bournonville family and happened throughout the Kingdom of France, for example in the Aquitaine.